DahaoTang/prompt-engineering-based-ai-english-tutor/deeplearning.ai/test.md

-# Transforming
+# Expanding

-In this notebook, we will explore how to use Large Language Models for text transformation tasks such as language translation, spelling and grammar checking, tone adjustment, and format conversion.
+In this lesson, you will generate customer service emails that are tailored to each customer's review.

 ## Setup